Updated: 03/03/20 | March 3rd, 2020

 Best places to stay in Bastille

-- BUDGET: Auberge Internationale des Jeunes – This is a safe and well-maintained hostel, but the amenities are basic: there is no kitchen for cooking your own meals, but there is a microwave and free breakfast is served daily 7-9:45am.
+- BUDGET: Auberge Internationale des Jeunes (International Youth Hostel) – This is a safe and well-maintained hostel, but the amenities are basic: there is no kitchen for cooking your own meals, but there is a microwave and free breakfast is served daily 7am-9:45am.
 There is also a common room with vending machines where people like to hang out, and a secure luggage storage area.
-Note: You have to be under 30 years old to stay here!
+Since this is a youth hostel, you have to be under 30 years old to stay here.

 - MID-RANGE: Paris Bastille – Located right across from the Opera House and near the Gare de Lyon, the Paris Bastille is an elegant, quiet hotel with soundproofed rooms and large walk-in showers.
-You can start your morning with a coffee and fresh croissant in the hotel bar while reading one of the free newspapers.
+They have free Wi-Fi and a breakfast buffet every morning as well.

-- LUXURY: Hôtel l’Antoine – This boutique hotel was once a 17th century convent, but its modern décor of brightly patterned cement tiles and wallpapers make it an eccentric space.
+- LUXURY: Hôtel l’Antoine – This 4-star boutique hotel was once a 17th century convent, but its modern décor of brightly patterned cement tiles and wallpapers make it an eccentric space.
 No two rooms are alike here.
-There’s an snack bar and lounge, and a hearty breakfast buffet each morning.
+There’s also a snack bar, lounge, and offer free breakfast each morning.
 The fitness room has a sauna with a cold shower too!

 The Latin Quarter, one of my favorite areas of Paris, is filled with narrow streets that turn at weird angles and open onto little café-lined squares.
 I love wandering around here: it always feels like you’re stepping back a few hundred years in history.
-It’s a busy area and not as quiet as other sections of Paris — there are a lot of restaurants, bars, and jazz clubs — but you’ll be in the middle of the action!
+It’s located in the 5th arrondissements and is a bustling neighborhood.
+It’s not as quiet as other sections of Paris — there are a lot of restaurants, bars, and jazz clubs — but you’ll be in the middle of the action!